dvla/oepp-project-archetypes/service-parent/README.md

 service-parent
 ========

-Project provides Maven configuration which covers:
+This `pom.xml` provides Maven configuration which covers:
-- configuration for JAR building plugins
+- configuration for JAR building and dependency copying plugins
 - release profile for building RPM packages

+Because this module is very generic by design, none of the plugins are enabled by default.
+Modules which use this `pom.xml` should enable them when needed.

 ## Requirements

  * Java JDK 1.8+
- * Maven 3
+ * Maven 3+

 ## Build